name

 (string): Defines shape type, and controls what the expected structure of shape.data

 will be.
-Accepted values:'rectangle'
+Accepted values:

 'polygon'